Because there’s always the small print!

 - If selected for the semi-final stage, you become a performer.

-- Entry is open to any type of performance suited to the venues’ stages.
+- Entry is open to any type of performance suited to the venue’s stage.

-- Entrants must live within 15 miles of Rugby town centre.
+- Entrants must live within 25 miles (straight-line) of Rugby town centre (The Clock Tower).

-- Entrants must provide a link to video or audio running for two to four minutes, or email a media file to firstname.lastname@example.org.
+- Entrants must provide a link to video running for two to four minutes, or email a media file to firstname.lastname@example.org.

 - RGT and the judging panel’s decisions are final; it is not possible to appeal any decision.